kailash-manasarovar/statement/docs/timeline/2024/august.md

 - One wonders if an absolutely certainty of my demise made my colleagues feel they could safely make references to what they knew was happening to me at the hands of a criminal gang.
 - Who told everyone I'd never have the time to remember what was staring at me in the face?
 - And why was everyone OK with what was happening to me?
-- I have to thank Gabriel for using this term so egregiously; because it was the first thing I remembered after realizing there were at least four distinct trumpet teachers at the conservatory (and/or in my apartment).
+- I have to thank Gabriel for using this term so egregiously; because it was the first thing I remembered after realizing there were at least four distinct trumpet teachers at the conservatory (and in my apartment while I was sedated).

 ### Reprimanding me